emelyrosbach/xSpace/README.md

 ## Installation

-Colone this GitHub repository (master branch) to your local device and open it inside Unity.
+Clone this GitHub repository (master branch) to your local device and open it inside Unity.
 Or download the executable directly from the final branch and run it via double click.

 ## Usage